goreleaser/goreleaser/USERS.md

 Hey!
 Thanks for looking into this file!
 If you're going to edit it, please:
 - keep a-z ordering :)
-- edit only the USERS.md file at the repository's root folder
+- edit only the USERS.md file at the repository's root directory
 - /www/docs/users.md is auto-copied from /USERS.md
 -->